siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 ### Refraction Test

-The simplest realization of the fork is geometric.
+The simplest test to discriminate the two readings is geometric.
 Snell's law at a boundary between two media,

 $$